Stirling-Tools/Stirling-PDF/DATABASE.md

 # New Database Backup and Import Functionality

-**Full activation will take place on approximately July 5, 2025!**
+**Full activation will take place on approximately January 5th, 2025!**

-Why is a one-year wait?
+Why is the waiting time six months?

 There are users who only install updates sporadically; if they skip the preparation, it can/will lead to data loss in the database.